Deuteronomy 9

 Deuteronomy 9:1-3Giants and a Consuming Fire

-1Hear, O Israel: Thou art to pass over Jordan this day, to go in to possess nations greater and mightier than thyself, cities great and walled up to heaven; 2A people great and tall, the children of the Anakims, whom thou knowest, and of whom thou hast heard say, Who can stand before the children of Anak!
+1Hear, O Israel: Thou art to pass over Jordan this day, to go in to possess nations greater and mightier than thyself, cities great and fenced up to heaven, 2A people great and tall, the children of the Anakims, whom thou knowest, and of whom thou hast heard say, Who can stand before the children of Anak!
 3Understand therefore this day, that the LORD thy God is he which goeth over before thee; as a consuming fire he shall destroy them, and he shall bring them down before thy face: so shalt thou drive them out, and destroy them quickly, as the LORD hath said unto thee.

 The Anakims are giants - the word “Anak” means long-necked.
 They are the enemy in Israel's nightmares, the giants that made the first generation of Israelites say, "We are as grasshoppers in their sight."
 Goliath, centuries later, will be a descendant of Anak.
 The Anakims represent every enemy that looks too big to defeat.